cocos-creator/docs-3d-deprecated/en/concepts/scene/light/pbr-lighting.md

 Light sources in the real world have real physical dimensions.
 At the same time, the size of the light source also affects the intensity of the light source.

 ![light bulb size](light-bulb-size.png)

----

-Continue to the [Direct Direction Light](dir-light.md) documentation.